 George Orwell’s premonition has come true – the Googlebox is watching us!
 No, we do not mean the hit TV series whereby we watch members of the public watching TV – gawd elp us!!
-No reminiscent of the Telescreens in Orwell’s seminal novel, ‘1984’ reports are in that our televisions are actually listening to us!
+No reminiscent of the Telescreens in Orwell’s seminal novel, ‘1984’ reports are in that our televisions are listening to us!

 The wording, or rather the small print in their T&C’s was first spotted by the Daily Beast, and informs you that the company may “capture voice commands and associated texts so that we can provide you with Voice Recognition features and evaluate and improve the features.”